techpines/asset-rack/README.md

 * [express-io.org]() - A realtime-web framework with a static page.
-* [techpines.com](https://github.com/techpines/techpines.com) - We open sourced techpines.com, so you can see a static-web project in action.
+* [techpines.com](https://github.com/techpines/techpines.com) - Open source for you viewing pleasure.

-If you have an example you would like to show, then drop my a line.
+If you have an example you would like to show, then drop me a line.

 ## FAQ